operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

 it is being executed with access to a configured Kube cluster.

-Scorecard has built-in basic and OLM tests but also provides a means to execute custom user defined tests.
+Scorecard has built-in basic and OLM tests but also provides a means to execute custom test definitions.

 ## Requirements